Leon Schidlowsky

 Jorge León Schidlowsky Gaete (ליאון שידלובסקי; 21 July 1931 – 10 October 2022) was a Chilean and Israeli composer and painter.
 He wrote music for orchestra, chamber ensemble, choir, and instruments including the piano, violin, cello, flute, mandolin, guitar, harp, organ.
 About 65 pieces were written in graphic notation.
 His compositions have been performed in numerous countries, with orchestra conductors including Aldo Ceccato, Clytus Gottwald, Erhard Karkoschka, Herbert Kegel, Lukas Foss, Zubin Mehta and Hermann Scherchen.
 The scores of his graphic music have been shown in exhibitions such as Staatsgalerie Stuttgart and the Wilhelm-Hack-Museum in Ludwigshafen.
 Schidlowsky worked as a professor of composition both in Chile and Israel, influencing many students.

 Life and career

-León Schidlowsky was born in Santiago de Chile on 21 July 1931.
-He studied there at the Instituto Nacional from 1940 to 1947, and the piano with Roberto Duncker at the Conservatorio Nacional of the Universidad de Chile from 1942 to 1948, completing with a diploma.
+León Schidlowsky was born in Santiago on 21 July 1931.
+He studied there at the Instituto Nacional from 1940 to 1947, and the piano with Roberto Duncker at the Conservatorio Nacional of the University of Chile from 1942 to 1948, completing with a diploma.
 He then studied composition with Juan Allende-Blin and Fré Focke, as well as philosophy and psychology.
 He completed his studies in Germany at the Nordwestdeutsche Musikakademie (later Hochschule für Musik Detmold) in Detmold.
 He met his future wife there, Susanne they married in 1953.